UMD-CS-STICs/389Kspring17/lectures/week_3/cors_guide.md

 **What is causing the problem?**

-The problem is your *web browswer*.
+The problem is your *web browser*.
 In order to prevent sites from abusing other sites and promote security, certain web browsers have a built in security measure called the *same-origin policy**.

 What this does is restrict resources, such as our JavaScript code, from interacting with resources from different domains than our own.